2020-on BMW F900R review: BMW’s sporty naked middleweight gets racy and sharpens up for 2025

 Left bar of BMW F900R

-Value vs rivals
+BMW F900R value vs rivals

-BMWs are normally expected to premium, prestige bikes with the lofty price tags and running costs to go with it – but that’s not so with the Bavarian brand’s F900R and F900XR, at least, not in bog standard trim anyway, so what’s going on?
+BMWs are normally expected to be premium, prestige bikes with the lofty price tags and running costs to go with it – but that’s not so with the Bavarian brand’s F900R and F900XR, at least, not in bog standard trim anyway, so what’s going on?

 List price for the base model at launch was dead in-line with rivals such as Yamaha’s popular MT-09, and the F900R, even in bog basic trim, matches, if not beats it, on equipment levels, too.
 That said, it is worth pointing out here that few buyers will buy the bog standard version of the BM, simply because many of its options are so tempting…